 - 3.5 Details of the representations made are notified to applicants on receipt by the Licensing Authority using a pro-forma.
-A summary appears below: - 3.6 3 representations were received.
-They were received from a local resident, Sussex Police and the Licensing Authority. - 3.7 Representations received had concerns relating to Prevention of Crime and Disorder, Prevention of Public Nuisance, Public Safety, Protection of Children from Harm and Cumulative Impact. - 3.8 Full details of the representations are attached at Appendix C. A map detailing the location of the premises is attached at Appendix D. Supporting information from the applicant can be found in Appendix E.
+A summary appears below: - 2 representations were received against the application.
+They were received from Sussex Police and The Licensing Authority on the grounds of Prevention of Crime and Disorder, Public Safety, Prevention of Public Nuisance, Protection of Children from Harm. - 3.7 6 representations were received in support of the application.
+They were received from local residents and local businesses on the grounds of Prevention of Crime and Disorder and Prevention of Public Nuisance. - 3.8 Full details of the representations against are attached at Appendix C.1 and the representations in support are attached at C.2.
+A map detailing the location of the premises is attached at Appendix D.